xenitane/computer-programming-notes/topics/io.md

-In C, we have two significant methods for I/O:
+Now that we are running a program, we want to be able to give input to our program and receive an output from it, right?
+So for that we need the I/O and in C, it's implementation is below:

-- To take input from console
-    `scanf(const char* format, address of variables seperated by coma)` the `scanf` function returns an integer signifying the number of successful inputs it has read and in case of a mismatch returns `0`.
+- To take input from console, `scanf` and variants `scanf(const char* format, address of variables seperated by coma)` the `scanf` function returns an integer signifying the number of successful inputs it has read and in case of a mismatch returns `0`.
 	[reference](https://en.cppreference.com/w/c/io/fscanf)
-- To print output to the console
-    `printf(const char* format, values to print seperated by coma)` the `printf` function returns the number of characters it has printed to the console.
+- To print output to the console, `printf` and variants `printf(const char* format, values to print seperated by coma)` the `printf` function returns the number of characters it has printed to the console.
     [reference](https://en.cppreference.com/w/c/io/fprintf)